 The recent development trends within and immediately surrounding Bartonville are likely to continue into the future.
+Additional commercial developments are currently underway, which will expand the availability of commercial amenities to Bartonville's residents as well as a regional customer base.
 Bartonville's relative convenience to both Dallas and Fort Worth are also factors that are likely to create increased interest in its attraction as an ideal place to live.
 Individuals may escape to a rural atmosphere while remaining within ready access to the Metroplex, where they work, shop, and play.